 The isostatically pressed green body has high strength, high density and uniformity, and can prepare high-performance and high-quality grinding media balls.
 Therefore, the industry can adopt two methods to combine the production of high-performance ceramic balls.

 In addition to the cold isostatic pressing process, rolling is also an important forming method of ceramic balls.
 The method has the characteristics of good production equipment, raw materials, simple operation, sphericity and easy sintering.
 Although the strength of the ball is not as good as the cold isostatic pressure, the preparation cost is low, and balls of various sizes ranging from 0.1 mm to 60 mm can be produced as required.
 There are two methods of rolling, one is to use the mud to roll into a ball, and the other is to use the powder direct rolling method.

-Small zirconia grinding media beads (0.05mm to tens of millimeters) can be formed by titration.
-For example, Advanced Ceramic Materials hydrothermally synthesized 6nm high purity ultrafine zirconia is used as raw material.
+Small-sized zirconia grinding media beads (0.05mm to tens of millimeters) can be formed by titration.
+For example, Advanced Ceramic Materials (ACM) hydrothermally synthesized 6nm high purity ultrafine zirconia is used as raw material.
 The zirconia ceramic microspheres produced by the titration method can be sintered at a low temperature and have no pores inside, and have high compactness, high strength, high toughness, low wear and the like.

 Thank you for reading our article and we hope it can help you to have a better understanding of zirconia grinding media and its preparation method.
 For more information about ceramic materials, please visit https://www.preciseceramic.com/.